-Metastatic breast cancer hitches a free ride from the immune systemFebruary 10th, 2012 in Immunology /
+Metastatic breast cancer hitches a free ride from the immune systemFebruary 10, 2012 in Medicine & Health / Immunology

 Inflammatory breast cancer (IBC) is the most lethal form of breast cancer .
 It spreads easily through the lymphatic and blood vessels, forming metastasis which can lead to multi-organ failure.
 New research published in BioMed Central's open access journal Cell Communication and Signaling demonstrates how IBC cells use IL-8, secreted as part of the anti-inflammatory response by a specific set of white blood cells (monocytes), to increase fibronectin expression.

 Fibronectin is a cell-adhesion molecule which is usually involved in wound healing and cell migration during embryogenesis.
 Over-expression of this molecule is thought to allow cancer to metastasize.
 Prof Mona Mohamed from Cairo University used a cytokine antibody array to identify which immune-regulating molecules (cytokines, chemokines, and growth factors) were secreted by monocytes and found that, while monocytes secreted a small amount each of a wide range of molecules, there was up to 10 times more IL-8 and MCP-1.

 The cocktail of immune-regulating molecules from the monocytes was able to increase the amount of fibronectin produced in IBC cells and in 3D culture produced branch-like structures typical of fibronectin over-expression.
 IL-8 on its own also turned up fibronectin expression in IBC cells.
 Prof Mohamed explained, "Adding IL-8 on its own to IBC cells caused an increase in the signaling proteins PI3K and AKT and it is this pathway which is responsible for fibronectin production."